git/git.github.io/rev_news/drafts/edition-24.md

     on figuring out how to make Git-LFS even faster.

-  * Git Aliases of the Gods!
+  * "Git Aliases of the Gods!"
     Tim Pettersen, _Atlassian_

     Aliases are not just about saving time and keystrokes, though as